Figure 1. Q-View Software workflow.

-Using a Q-View Imager, ensure the imager has been focused, light leak checks are complete, dark field images
+Using a Q-View imager, ensure the imager has been focused, dark field images

 Q-View Imager Pro and LS manuals.

-Run the Q-Plex Kit according to the instructions in the kit manual.
+Process the Q-Plex kit according to the instructions in the kit manual.

 Capture the image(s) using a Q-View imager or other compatible, third-party imager.

 be imported for scientific reporting purposes.
-Images with a white background must be inverted by clicking
+Images with a white background must be inverted within Q-View Software by clicking

 Analyze images in Q-View Software